Signal propagation and linear response in the delay Vicsek model: Linear Response to a leader

 In App.~\ref{sec:appendix} we show how this behavior can be understood analytically, based on a simplified model.
 Here, we provide the emerging intuitive explanation.
 For vanishing delay and in two dimensions, the curvature~\eqref{eq: curvature} can be rewritten as $\kappa(t) = \sin \langle \Delta \theta \rangle_N$ with $\langle \Delta \theta \rangle_N = N^{-1}\sum_i [\theta_i(t)-\theta_i(t-1)]$ denoting the mean change of orientation during one time step.
 For small perturbations $\varphi$, $\langle \Delta \theta \rangle_N\ll 1$ and thus $\kappa \approx \langle \Delta \theta \rangle_N$.
 For weak noise, high average density, and vanishing delay, the local density of the VM is approximately homogeneous~\cite{cavagna2021equilibrium}.
 As a result, the total orientation (or information) $N^{-1}\sum_i \theta_i(t)$ is for $\varphi = 0$ approximately conserved \cite{Geiss2021lattice}.
 For $\varphi > 0$, it is then reasonable to assume that the change in the total orientation is directly given by the directional bias applied to the leaders, i.e., $\langle \Delta \theta \rangle_N = 1/N \sum_{1}^{N_\mathrm{L}}\varphi=\sigma$.
-For a nonzero delay, the orientational change is spread over $\tau+1$ time steps, reducing $\langle \Delta \theta \rangle_N$ by the factor $\tau + 1$.
-Figure~\ref{fig:LinearResp}b can thus be regarded as a verification of the (approximate) information conservation in a highly ordered Vicsek flock.
-Large biases $\varphi$ introduce growing density fluctuations which cause the breakdown of orientation conservation~\cite{Geiss2021lattice} and, as a consequence, of linear response.
-Similarly, as we have demonstrated above, long delays tend to decouple the leaders from their neighborhoods.
-One may thus conclude that the breakdown of linear response is associated with a loss in the orientational bias.
+For a nonzero delay, the orientational change is stretched out over $\tau+1$ time steps, reducing $\langle \Delta \theta \rangle_N$ by the factor $\tau + 1$.
+Fig.~\ref{fig:LinearResp}b can thus be regarded as a verification of the (approximate) information conservation in a highly ordered Vicsek flock.
+Large biases $\varphi$ can break the highly ordered state and introduce growing density fluctuations which cause the breakdown of orientation conservation~\cite{Geiss2021lattice} and, as a consequence, linear response.
+Similarly, as we have demonstrated above, long delays tend to decouple the leaders from their neighborhoods, which also induces fluctuations in density, with the same consequences.

 In this vein, the variance of the curvature can be approximated as